 6. Email Newsletters

 Email newsletters are a great way to find the most trending topics in your niche.
-Email newsletters are often filled with weekly or monthly curated lists of interesting material.
+Email newsletters often include weekly or monthly curated lists of interesting material.

-You can also collect your favorite blogs in your niche and keep a pulse on your industry.
-This can be a fantastic way to find content to share on your social media accounts.
+You can also collect your favorite blogs in your niche and keep a pulse on your industry – it’s a fantastic way to find content to share on your social media accounts.
 The Feedly app is available for iOS and Android, making it easy to find content on the go.